duyet/adminjs-dev/docs-src/tutorials/04-customizing-resources.md

 }
 ```

-This will group all Resources together in a "Content" category in a sidebar - and it adds
+This will group all Resources together in a "Content" category in a sidebar.
+It'll aslo automatically add
 __file-text__ icon from {@link https://fontawesome.com/}

 ### { __name__ } of a __Resource__

-By default - the name of a Resource is taken from the database _collection/table_ - you can change that
+By default, the name of a Resource is taken from the database _collection/table_.
+You can change that
 by setting a __name__ option.

 ```javascript